 Ben: Jason thanks again for taking the time to do this, do you want to start off by giving me a little bit of background on yourself and your experience writing tenders?

 Jason: Sure, I started off in a job as a tender writer, and for the last 7 years I’ve been running a consultancy called the tender team and the team helps companies in Australia and some in the UK in the United States as well, write tenders and I also run a company called tax consulting, which is the same thing, just a UK brand name and we help people write tenders in the construction industry as well as other professionals.

 Ben: Okay.
 And you’ve had a bit of experience writing for the tree maintenance?

-Jason: Sure, yeah, fair bit.
-For example, Brisbane City Council, which is one of the largest councils in Australia, we completed the tree maintenance tempo for one of their biggest suppliers that were a current supplier and they didn’t want to lose it.
+Jason: Sure, yeah, a fair bit.
+For example, Brisbane City Council, which is one of the largest councils in Australia, we completed the tree maintenance tempo for one of their biggest suppliers that was a current supplier and they didn’t want to lose it.

-Jason: The competition is a substantial; it’s not only the larger companies, especially for council or government level.
-Sometimes for the larger contracts you need to join up with another company or where you don’t have the expertise for a specific area.
-But in general the small companies do get a chance to win and that’s because some larger companies sometimes can lose out on quality, gets pretty structured in what they do.
+Jason: The competition is substantial; it’s not only the larger companies, especially for the council or government level.
+Sometimes for the larger contracts, you need to join up with another company, or where you don’t have the expertise for a specific area.
+But in general, the small companies do get a chance to win and that’s because some larger companies sometimes can lose out on quality, and get pretty structured in what they do.